hamsiHftm/IN306-Blog-Project/backend/README.md

 18. **Comment HTTP requests**: Http Route fully implemented for comment model with schema
 19. **BlogLike HTTP requests**: Http Route fully implemented for blogLike model with schema
 20. **CommentLike HTTP requests**: Http Route fully implemented for commentLike model with schema
-20. **Rating HTTP requests**: Http Route fully implemented for rating model with schema
+21. **Rating HTTP requests**: Http Route fully implemented for rating model with schema
+22. **KeyCloak Integration**: It's not working, still having issues creating roles.
+I dont understand what the attributes and description with placeholder.
+In Dev UI, the Keycloak Admin is not displaying.